 Our truck offers an elevated vantage for seeing over other vehicles and the bush, providing excellent opportunities for spotting and photographing as many of the wild animals in Kruger Park as possible.
 If you have opted for the Activity Package then you will take a 4x4 game drive in an open safari vehicle instead, immersing yourself in the wilderness that is Kruger National Park.

 If you choose not to do the optional game walk, you can sleep in before we head to the nearby Panorama Route, one of the most scenic parts of South Africa.
 Travelling along the Panorama Route we stop to admire the spectacular views from God's Window, looking out over the Lowveld to the distant mountains along the Mozambique border.
-We also stop to view Bourke’s Luck Potholes - peculiar rock features created by water erosion over decades.
+We also stop to view Bourke’s Luck Potholes, peculiar rock features created by water erosion over the decades, and the Three Rondavels mountains.
 Our drive takes us along Blyde River Canyon, one of the largest vegetated canyons in the world.